weecology/forecasting-dynamics-course/lectures/state-space-modeling.md

 ## State space models

+* Time-series model
-* Include first order autoregressive component only
+* Only first order autoregressive component
 * Separately model
   * the process model - how the system evolves in time or space
   * the observation model - observation error or indirect observations
-* Estimates that true value of the underlying **latent** state variables
+* Estimates the true value of the underlying **latent** state variables

 ## Data